samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Run 40 minutes at RPE6 pace this week and include 8x20-second relaxed sprints
+> Run 40min at RPE6 pace this week and include 8x20-second relaxed sprints at
-> at RPE10 with 40 seconds of rest after each one.
+> RPE10 with 40 seconds of rest after each one.

 ### Sunday

 #### Workout 1
-* **Name**: Continuous Base Swim

-**Description**:

-> Warm-Up 250m Easy, RPE 4 2000m Easy-Moderate, RPE 6 Cool-Down 250m easy, RPE 4

-#### Workout 2
 * **Name**: Long Base Run
 * **Duration**: 4 days and 4 hours